Ergodic Achievable Rate Analysis and Optimization of RIS-assisted Millimeter-Wave MIMO Communication Systems: Analysis of the Ergodic Achievable Rate

-In this section, we first derive the ergodic capacity approximation as well as the high-SNR capacity upper bound according to the majorization theory.
-Then, explicit expression is obtained via the Jensen's inequality.
+In this section, we first derive an approximation of the ergodic achievable rate according to the majorization theory.
+Then, an explicit expression is obtained via the Jensen's inequality.
+Finally, we evaluate the tightness of the approximations via numerical results.